QubesOS/qubes-posts/2023-08-27-debian-12-templates-available.md

 - **Advanced:** [Perform an in-place upgrade of an existing Debian template.](/doc/templates/debian/in-place-upgrade/) This option will preserve any modifications you've made to the template, **but it may be more complicated for less experienced users.**

-For a complete list of template releases that are supported for your specific Qubes release, see our [supported template releases].
+For a complete list of template releases that are supported for your specific Qubes release, see our [supported template releases](/doc/supported-releases/#templates).
 Please note that no user action is required regarding the OS version in dom0 (see our [note on dom0 and EOL](/doc/supported-releases/#note-on-dom0-and-eol)).